ballerina-platform/module-ballerina-grpc/grpc-ballerina/Module.md

 gRPC allows client applications to directly call the server-side methods using the auto-generated stubs.
 Protocol Buffer compiler is used to generate the stubs for the specified language.
 In Ballerina, the stubs are generated using the built-in 'Protocol Buffers to Ballerina' tool.

-For the guide on how to generate Ballerina code for Protocol Buffers definition, see [how to guide](https://ballerina.io/learn/how-to-generate-code-for-protocol-buffers/).
+For information on how to generate Ballerina code for Protocol Buffers definition, see [gRPC](https://ballerina.io/learn/user-guide/network-communication/grpc/).

 ### gRPC Communication Patterns
-The common communication pattern between client and server is simple request-response style communication.
+The common communication pattern between a client and server is simple request-response style communication.
 However, with gRPC, you can leverage different inter-process communication patterns other than the simple request-response pattern.
 This module supports four fundamental communication patterns used in gRPC-based applications: simple RPC(unary RPC), server streaming RPC, client streaming RPC, and bidirectional streaming RPC.

 #### Simple RPC (Unary RPC)